Choose the right label to prevent food tampering & contamination

 Tamper-evident labels come with security slits.
 The cuts on the front face of the label break apart when the label is removed, preventing it from being reapplied and leaving pieces of label and evidence of tampering.

-Food safety labels feature permanent adhesive and are used to keep boxes, bags, pouches and other containers closed during delivery.
-While these labels do not feature security slits, the permanent adhesive lets you seal packages and secure to-go-items.
-They also offer room for your branding and custom messaging as needed.
+Food safety labels feature permanent adhesive and are used to keep boxes, bags, pouches, and other containers closed during delivery.
+While these labels do not feature security slits, the permanent adhesive lets you seal packages and secure to-go items.
+They also offer room for your branding and custom messaging.

 Choose the right material & adhesive